 Charging Speed

-The Smart LUX efficiently charges electric vehicles at up to 7.4kW, which is standard for home AC charging in the UK.
-That’s enough to add a decent chunk of range overnight during a charging session.
+The Smart LUX charges electric vehicles at up to 7.4kW, which is the standard maximum for single-phase home AC charging in the UK.
+That’s enough to add a substantial amount of range overnight during a charging session; at full rate, adding 60kWh takes a little over eight hours.

 Cable Options and Core Specs